17 Reasons My Favorite Teacher Changed My Life

 Courtesy Olivia Cole

 “In high school, I put together a book of poetry and fiction to read aloud in front of a large group.
 I broke down crying on stage.
 I collected myself and somehow got through the presentation.
 Afterward, my English teacher Cia White gave me a card that read: You are the real thing.
 Somehow she knew not only my greatest fear but also my greatest aspiration.
 I think about those words every single day.
 My second book, An Anatomy of Beasts, comes out with HarperCollins next year.” —Olivia Cole, author and blogger.
-Check out the 33 things your child’s teacher wants you to know.
+Teachers have a talent for picking out students’ greatest dreams, and they want to make sure you know what they are.
+Here are 33 more things your child’s teacher wants you to know.

 Her dedication left a legacy